Three-phase electric power: Color codes

-Conductors of a three-phase system are usually identified by a color code, to allow for balanced loading and to assure the correct phase rotation for motors.
+Conductors of a three-phase system are usually identified by a color code, to facilitate balanced loading and to assure the correct phase rotation for motors.
 Colors used may adhere to International Standard IEC 60446 (later IEC 60445), older standards or to no standard at all and may vary even within a single installation.
 For example, in the U.S. and Canada, different color codes are used for grounded (earthed) and ungrounded systems.